Skip to content

 Prerequisites#

-To participate in the open beta, you need a server with at least a minimum of 2 CPUs and 4GB RAM, or 2GB if the database is on a separate server.
+You need a server with at least a minimum of 2 CPUs and 4GB RAM, or 2GB if the database is on a separate server.

-You will need knowledge of the following tools:
+You need knowledge of the following tools:

 Warning